 - is stylistically old and offputting to learners.

 - is ineffective at driving performance improvement.

 And the worst thing about this learning content is that you’re probably paying for it—whether that’s license costs for external content libraries or hosting costs for content developed in-house.
 Not to mention any costs relating to mistakes made due to completing bad training.

 It’s also possible that some learning that’s valuable to one part of the organization is not helpful to another.
 For example, a sales team might find a course on upselling incredibly useful, but a production team would consider that same course as scrap learning.
 So if you’re paying license fees for everybody to access that training, you’re wasting money.
 Any strategy to address scrap learning must consider differences in learners across the organization—a one-size-fits-all approach does not work.

 Of course, while ascertaining the relevance and ideal audience for some topics, such as upselling content for a sales team, other topics may not be obvious.
 For example, do you know which departments need access to content on working remotely or using Microsoft Excel?
-That’s why you need learning analytics to identify who is using what content and the content’s impact on those learners.
+That’s why you need to use learning analytics to identify who accesses what training content and the content’s impact on those learners.

 Let’s Cut the Scrap (Learning)